LincaMarius/ISAP-1_Programs/README.md

 [ ROM1 ](/ROMS/ROM1)

 ### Program 2
-This program is presented in parts and is the first program presented by the authors that explains the operation of the SAP-1 computer.
+This program is presented in the book and is the first program presented by the authors to explain the operation of the SAP-1 computer.

 In the book this program is found in Example 10-1 on page 144.

-The source code is in assembly language that uses instructions from the SAP-1 computer syntax and implicitly the ISAP-1 computer is:
+The source code is in assembly language that uses instructions from the SAP-1 computer syntax and implicitly the ISAP-1 computer is: \
 LDA 9h \
 ADD Ah \
 ADD Bh \